raspberrypi/documentation/glossary.md

 - **MSD** - Amoungst other things, a Mass Storage Device such as an SD card or hard disk drive.
 - **NAND** - A NAND gate is a logic gate, specifically an inverted AND gate. https://en.wikipedia.org/wiki/NAND_gate.
 Can also refer to a type of flash memory that uses NAND logic.
 - **OTP** - One Time Programmable.
 A type of memory that can only be programmed one, and retains the programmed data after power off.
 Can be used for serial numbers etc.
+- **Overlay** - A boot-time or run-time patch to a Device Tree allowing a degree of configuration by the user.
+See https://www.raspberrypi.org/documentation/configuration/device-tree.md for more details, or run `dtoverlay -a` for a list of available overlays.
 - **raspi-config** - A command line tool for configuring Raspbian's operating system features.
 See the [Official Documentation](https://www.raspberrypi.org/documentation/configuration/raspi-config.md)
 - **raspivid, raspistill, raspiyuv, raspividyuv** - A set of applications to run the Raspberry Pi camera in various modes.
 See the [Official Documentation](https://www.raspberrypi.org/documentation/raspbian/applications/camera.md)
 - **Raspberry Pi Configuration Tool (rcgui)** - A graphical equivalent of `raspi-config`